Human trafficking in Denmark: Prosecution (2010)

-Protection
+Protection (2010)

 Denmark sustained its victim assistance and protection efforts over the year.
 In addition to employing formal victim identification procedures, the government conducted a proactive victim identification outreach program, interviewing people in prostitution, as well as in prisons and asylum centers, in an attempt to identify and rescue trafficking victims.
 The government identified 54 victims during the reporting period, down from 72 identified the previous year.
 The government offered medical, dental, psychological, and legal services, and in certain cases a stipend, to victims of trafficking during a 100-day reflection period – a time for victims to receive immediate care and assistance while they considered whether to assist law enforcement.
 There were two government-funded crisis centers for female victims of violence, which accommodated women trafficking victims.
 There were no specific shelter facilities for male victims, but at least one government-funded NGO offered assistance to men.
 The government offered child trafficking victims additional social services and placement in shelters or foster care.
 No support is provided to adult or child foreign victims of trafficking in Denmark beyond the reflection period if asylum or residency is not granted.

 The government encouraged victims to assist in investigations of their traffickers, including by offering support of trained counselors during police interviews; however, many victims did not cooperate.
 It has been Danish NGOs' experience that 100 days is often not enough time for victims to develop sufficient trust in local authorities to disclose details of their trafficking experience.
 In addition, after the reflection period and trial process, victims of trafficking are most often deported to their country of origin, where authorities may not be able to provide protection.
 Trafficking victims were eligible to apply for asylum as an alternative to their removal to countries in which they would face retribution or hardship.
-This year, six people were determined by the Danish Immigration Service to be victims of trafficking and had asylum cases pending during the reporting period; one victim from 2008 was granted asylum in 2009.
+In 2010 six people were determined by the Danish Immigration Service to be victims of trafficking and had asylum cases pending during the reporting period; one victim from 2008 was granted asylum in 2009.
 Police acknowledged factors preventing victims' cooperation with police, including fear of reprisal from traffickers and the knowledge they were going back to their home country.
 Denmark sustained partnerships with IOM and NGOs in victims' countries of origin to facilitate safe repatriation.
 The government provided foreign unaccompanied minors, regardless of whether or not they were suspected victims of trafficking, with a representative to assist with asylum applications or repatriation; however, it was documented that some children were placed in police custody for arriving with forged documents, a crime often occurring as a direct result of being trafficked.
 Danish victim advocates reported that Danish police generally respected the rights of victims, but claimed victims have been prosecuted for crimes committed as a direct result of being trafficked.